Vermont State University: Leadership

+In March 2026, Vermont State University appointed Sherry Kollmann, a New Mexico State University administrator, president of the institution.

 Athletics

 Vermont State University has the former Northern Vermont University (Johnson Badgers and Lyndon Hornets), Castleton University, and Vermont Technical College athletics teams.
 Owing to the university's unique composition from a series of formerly independent colleges, four of its five campuses have their own athletics programs.
-Students are able to participate in athletics based on their campus, with some of the campuses competing against each other in athletic conferences.
+Students are able to participate in athletics based on their campus, with some campuses competing against each other in athletic conferences.

-The original merger plans were that, starting in the 2024-25 academic year, athletics at the Johnson campus would become sanctioned by the USCAA, and athletics at the Randolph campus will move to a club-only model.
-These plans were placed on hold in mid-April 2023 when the university president resigned.

-Castetlon Spartans
+Castleton Spartans

 The Castleton campus offers a wide variety of sports, including football, alpine skiing, baseball, basketball, ice hockey, lacrosse, soccer, track and field, volleyball, and wrestling.
+They currently compete in NCAA Division III in the Little East Conference.

 Johnson Badgers

-Johnson teams participate as a member of the National Collegiate Athletic Association's Division III.
+Johnson teams participate as a member of the NCAA Division III.
 The Badgers are a member of the North Atlantic Conference (NAC).

 In 2018, women's triathlon was added to the varsity sports roster, representing the only NCAA institution in New England to carry women's triathlon as a varsity sport.